 So long as the total value of your estate is less than the federal and state tax exemptions, your estate won't have to pay any taxes.
 However, any amount over the exemption will be subject to estate and inheritance taxes.

 Please establish a revocable living trust to protect your privacy and save on probate court.
 Your heirs and estate will thank you!

 - Federal Estate Taxes – The value of your estate that exceeds $12.92 million per individual will be subject to a 40% estate tax rate in 2023.

 - State Estate & Inheritance Taxes – There are 18 states, plus D.C., with an inheritance or estate tax.
 The estate tax exemption amount varies by state, but typically ranges from $1 million to $2 million.
 Tax rates can be as high as 20% depending upon where you live.

-In other words, so long as your estate is less than $12.06 million per person when you die, you won’t have to pay estate taxes.
-However, beware of your state’s estate and inheritance tax policies.
+In other words, so long as your estate is worth less than the estate tax threshold in the year you die, you won't have to pay estate taxes.
+However, beware of your state's estate and inheritance tax policies.